Red-legged crake: Breeding

-Its clutch consists of 3-6 dull-white eggs.
+The breeding behaviour or the red-legged crake is poorly known.
+The nest has not been described, but it is reported to have a clutch of 3-6 dull-white eggs, which both parents incubate.
+The chicks are covered in dark brown down on hatching.

 Voice

 Series of descending croaks, screams and grunts.

 Conservation

 With a large range and no evidence of significant decline, this species is assessed as being of least concern.